-Trees are to be protected wherever possible, though it is recognized grade raises between one and 1.5 metres on much of the site will make tree retention difficult in most areas.
+Other trees are to be protected wherever possible, though it is recognized grade raises between one and 1.5 metres on much of the site will make tree retention difficult in most areas.
 Once the detailed engineering and an associated grading plan are prepared, areas of tree retention can be finalized.
-Potential tree retention areas include adjacent to the stormwater management facility in the northeast corner of the site, the north and west portions of the school lands in the north-central portion of the site, the periphery of the park to the southwest of the school, and along the west site edge, to the east of Highway 15.
+In addition to the park in the northwest corner, potential tree retention areas include adjacent to the stormwater management facility in the northeast corner of the site where there is not a conflict with servicing or grading requirements, the north and west portions of the school lands in the north-central portion of the site, and along the west site edge, to the east of Highway 15.